Private, In-Home Tutoring in Dillon, South Carolina

-SchoolTutoring Academy’s tutoring programs for Dillon students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Dillon, South Carolina students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Dillon School District Four is located in the town of Dillon, SC.
 The large district is home to nine schools and over 4,000 students.
 The district uses a standards-based curriculum that details yearly learning expectations that students should meet in all subjects.
 The state curriculum also makes use of other nationally-recognized programs such as Advanced Placement and International Baccalaureate, both of which are college preparatory curricula.
 There are also career-technical electives available and extracurricular opportunities that connect students to areas they might be interested in as a future profession.